 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!

 Become a Patron!I honestly don’t know the percentage of effort that you should use when poling (in conjunction with lower body movement) when classic cross-country skiing.
+However, I suspect those percentages ultimately vary based on terrain, conditions of the snow, and your technique.

 The bottom line is that you’re not going to ski very far without correctly sized poles and the knowledge to use them.